tdhaxton/5143-OpSys/Assignments/A01/README.md

     - Grep command kept failing
     - Figuring out the arrow keys
     - When the first presentation didn't go as expected

+- Tim Haxton
+  - Highs
+    - Making the more function work
+    - Figuring out the search function within less
+    - Implementing concatenation correctly on the first try
+    - Troubleshooting and correcting issues found the morning before our first presentation
+  - Lows
+    - Every time I had to ask ChatGPT to help me figure why a piece of code wasn't working the way I had envisioned
+    - Every time, even after that, that code I pushed still didn't work correctly

 ## Extras
 - Color list contents if they are directory (blue) or executable (green)